SebastianoF/bruker2nifti/README.md

 ## Code structure:

 + **bruker2nifti._cores.py** contains the core of the parser.
-It is not possible to disentangle the information of some of the raw Brukert files and parse them individually with individual parsers to create the nifti.
+It is not possible to disentangle the information of some of the raw Bruker files and parse them individually with individual parsers to create the nifti.
 Data useful to build the nifti are stored in an intermediate structure, called struct (yes, I know...), that is than used to create and save the nifti image(s) and the file.
 + **bruker2nifti._utils.py** contains the utils, whose core is the method indian_file_parser component of the bridge